Cancel anytime

 Goal

-The investment objective is to seek investment results, before fees and expenses, that correspond to the performance of the S&P Kensho Global Clean Technology Index.
+To track the investment results, before fees and expenses, of the S&P Kensho Global Clean Energy Index.

 Investment Approach and Strategy

-Composition The ETF holds stocks of companies involved in clean energy, water purification, energy efficiency, and other clean technology-related industries.
+Composition The ETF holds stocks of companies involved in clean technologies.

 Market Position

-Market Share: CTEC has a modest market share within the cleantech ETF sector, facing competition from larger and more established funds.
+Market Share: CTEX has a moderate market share within the cleantech ETF segment.

 Competitors